earnest-s/Earnest-Power-BI-Internship/README.md

 ## Visualizations/Dashboards

-The Power BI file (`Power BI Basics.pbix`) contains multiple report pages with various charts and dashboards.
+The Power BI file (`Power BI Intern.pbix`) contains multiple report pages with various charts and dashboards.
 For example, you might find:

 * A **Sales Performance** page showing total sales and profit over time (e.g. line charts or area charts by year and quarter).
 * A **Regional Analysis** dashboard highlighting sales by region (often displayed as a map or bar chart for the four regions: West, East, Central, South).